Skip to main content

 5.8.3Evaluate known residual anomaliesTRUE☑Residual anomalies evaluated for safety impact through risk assessment (R-TF-013-002).
 Evaluation considers clinical impact and benefit-risk balance per GP-013 Risk management.
 Anomaly impact assessment documented in risk management records and release approval documentation.

-5.8.5Document how released software was createdTRUE☑Build process documented in R-TF-012-023 development plan.
-Software Bill of Materials (SBOM) in GP-110 documents components, versions, dependencies.
+5.8.5Document how released software was createdTRUE☑Build process documented in R-TF-012-023 Software Development Plan.
+Software Bill of Materials (SBOM) in R-TF-030-001 documents components, versions, dependencies per R-TF-030-002 Cyber Security Management Plan and GP-030.
 Python environment, dependencies, and build procedures documented.
 Git repository provides complete build traceability and reproducibility.

 5.8.6Ensure activities and tasks are completeTRUE☑Release approval process documented in GP-012 and R-TF-012-023.
 R-TF-012-038 Verified Version Release checklist verifies all activities complete including development, verification, documentation, regulatory requirements.
 Release requires JD-001, JD-003, JD-004 approvals per organizational roles defined in R-TF-012-023.